awslabs/aws-iot-expresslink-library-python/README.md

-# AWS IoT ExpressLink - Python and CircuitPython library
+# AWS IoT ExpressLink - Python library

 This project is a library to interface with AWS IoT ExpressLink modules with Linux/macOS/Windows devices running [Python](https://www.python.org/downloads/) or microcontrollers running [CircuitPython](https://circuitpython.org/) and [MicroPython](https://micropython.org/).
 It uses AT commands and provides a thin Python wrapper for parsing and integrating into your Python-based projects.